gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Instead, it relies on the fact the iframe has its own JavaScript environment that’s independent from its parent, and so doesn’t have any of those changes.

 As I mentioned earlier, working with iframes, especially trying to run code across them, isn’t easy.
-However, other solutions tend to make the entire software development lifecycle more expensive.
+But other solutions tend to make the entire software development lifecycle more expensive.

-There are alternative solutions to iframes that do something similar, such as web workers, but whether they’re applicable depends on what the script is trying to do and what APIs it needs access to.
+There are alternative solutions to iframes that do something similar.
+Web workers are one example of this, but whether they fit the bill depends on what the script is trying to do and what APIs it needs access to.

 ## Security zones